hojinchang/tic-tac-toe/README.md

 ## What I Learned
 - Leverage object oriented programming concepts to neatly organize code and functions
-- Factory functions and module patterns
+- JavaScript factory functions and module patterns